rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 which contains Ruby code that gets invoked at code generation time.
 This example contains no real helper functions.
-Another example that generates the binary, when generating with the --with-bin switch, contains the line
+Another example that generates the binary from a [template](https://github.com/pjotrp/bioruby-gem/blob/master/lib/bio-gem/templates/bin/bio-plugin), when generating with the --with-bin switch, contains the line

 ```ruby
         require '<%= project_name %>'